Beneficiary Travel Self Service System (BTSSS) | Veterans Affairs

 Process your beneficiary travel online via BTSSS

-Veterans can get reimbursed for travel expenses more quickly with the Beneficiary Travel Self-Service System.
+Veterans can get reimbursed for travel expenses faster with the Beneficiary Travel Self-Service System.

 The Beneficiary Travel Self-Service System allows Veterans to get paid faster for travel costs.
-Check out the following Q&As to learn more:
+Check out the following Q&A to learn more:

 VA travel pay reimbursement through the Beneficiary Travel program pays eligible Veterans back for mileage and other authorized travel expenses to and from approved health care appointments.